dritchie/adnn/opt/README.md

 ### Optimizing AD functions
 If you want to optimize an objective that isn't based on training data, then you want `opt.adOptimize`.
-The function to be optimized must return a loss value (a scalar AD node) as well as its free parameters.
+The function to be optimized must return a loss value (a scalar AD node) as well as its free parameters:

 ```javascript
 var ad = require('adnn/ad');